 course, students will understand the evolution of African American literature from the 18th century

 to the present as well as its significant movements, contexts, concepts, and figures.
 This course is writing intensive and counts as a Humanities General Education course.
+This writing-intensive course requires a minimum of 4,000 words across multiple college-level, faculty-evaluated written assignments.
+If completed with a “C” or better, this course will be counted toward partial fulfillment of the Writing Intensive course requirements.

 (I) International or diversity focus